sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 REFCLOCK-IN (BNC)    | 1 clock-in capable pin.
 Incoming signal is AC-coupled and then compared to 0V.
 Ethernet PHY (RGMII) | 16 pins, 1 of which must be clock-in capable (see below for details).
 PMOD                 | 8 pins, no special requirements.
+HEADER               | 3 pins with neighboring ground pins as a 3x2 standard-pitch pin header.

-The grand total for PIO (digital I/O) pins: 41 pins used for the interfaces, 7 of which must be clock-in capable.
+The grand total for PIO (digital I/O) pins: 44 pins used for the interfaces, 7 of which must be clock-in capable.

 The Ethernet PHY interface has the following pin requirements: